mrbane10/Youtube_Chatbot/README.md

 ```

 ## Usage
-Enter a YouTube video or playlist URL in the sidebar.
+- Enter a YouTube video or playlist URL in the sidebar.

-Load the video or playlist.
+- Load the video or playlist.

-Ask questions about the content.
+- Ask questions about the content.

-(Optional) Manage multiple sessions or change LLM models.
+- (Optional) Manage multiple sessions or change LLM models.

-Advanced
-Proxy support: Add WEBSHARE_PROXY_USERNAME and WEBSHARE_PROXY_PASSWORD to Streamlit secrets if you need a proxy.
+- Proxy support: Add `WEBSHARE_PROXY_USERNAME` and `WEBSHARE_PROXY_PASSWORD` to Streamlit secrets if you need a proxy to download the transcripts as youtube blocks the ip for multiple requests.`

-Custom models: Edit the AVAILABLE_MODELS dictionary in the code to add more LLMs.
+- Custom models: Edit the `AVAILABLE_MODELS` dictionary in the code to add more LLMs.

-Security
+## Security
 Only transcripts are fetched—no video/audio is downloaded.

 Groq API key is local or in Streamlit secrets.